tashraf-745/Interactive-Data-Vis-Fall2025/src/lab_0/readme.md

 3. Edit the `index.md` file to include:
    1. Markdown: A page header (`#`), some smaller header (`##` or `###`), and some text content
    2. HTML: A table, a list, and an image
-   3. JS: an input that adds
+   3. JS: include at least one [`Input` element](https://observablehq.com/framework/inputs/) that changes a visible reference on the dashboard
 4. Submit your [deployed link](#4-set-up-your-github-pages-for-your-deployment) as a comment on the lab 0 commons post.

-Bonus:

-- Try adding an image

 ---

 # Installations

 The first step is to install all the appropriate software to get our environment together.
-Please install the following on the computer you intend to complete all the tutorials from.
+Please install the following on the computer you intend to complete all the labs from.

 _Note_: while VS code is an application, the other softwares are installed via your terminal or bash.
 If this is your first time working with your terminal, check out [working with your terminal](#working-with-your-terminal).

-- [VS Code](https://code.visualstudio.com/) - free code editor and IDE (our recommendation).
+- [VS Code](https://code.visualstudio.com/) - free code editor and IDE (my recommendation).
 This is an application to view files and code.
 This application also includes many handy extensions that can help us with [version control](https://code.visualstudio.com/docs/editor/versioncontrol#_git-support).
   - You may also use another code editor that has AI integration, like [cursor](https://cursor.com/), but these ai integrations typically require payment after reacting an interaction limit.
 - [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) version control software.
 You will also need an account on [Github.com](https://github.com/).
   - if you have a mac, and you have installed Xcode, you _already have git_.
 You can test this by opening your terminal and running `git --version`.